Just Text Us

 Safety Ratings

-The Rogue earns top marks for safety.
-The 2025-2026 models received a 5-star overall rating from NHTSA and a Top Safety Pick+ from IIHS.
+The 2025-2026 Rogue received a 5-star overall NHTSA safety rating and earned IIHS Top Safety Pick+ status.
 Standard safety features include automatic emergency braking, blind-spot monitoring, rear cross-traffic alert, and lane departure warning.
+Nissan's ProPILOT Assist -- semi-autonomous driving with adaptive cruise control and lane centering -- comes standard on SV and SL trims, which is above what most competitors include at equivalent price points.

 Nissan Rogue vs. Toyota RAV4 vs. Honda CR-V